boutproject/BOUT-dev/manual/sphinx/developers.rst

 but it has also changed over time, so some parts could be cleaner.

 .. figure:: figs/layout2.pdf
-   :alt: Relationship between important classes and functions used in calculating the RHS function
+   :alt: Relationships used in calculating the RHS function

    Relationship between important classes and functions used in calculating the RHS function